 Reflecting Attucks is a new temporary exhibit at the Old State House exploring the life and legacy of Crispus Attucks.
 Through historical record, Native American tradition, pop culture, and other pivotal events in American history, Reflecting Attucks provokes visitors to consider how Attucks has been remembered over the past 250 years.
 To complement the exhibit, Revolutionary Spaces will offer special gallery talks and facilitated dialogues.
-The exhibit will be on display in Representatives Hall at the Old State House until March 2021 and is included in museum admission.
+The exhibit will be on display in Representatives Hall at the Old State House through Summer 2021 and is included in museum admission.

 Crispus Attucks was one of five men who were killed the night of March 5, 1770, when a detachment of the King’s soldiers fired into an angry crowd gathered in King Street (now Boston’s State Street).
 Throughout the 1770s, Bostonians remembered the Massacre victims each year, building public support for Independence.